 The reason?
 “Oh, I dunno – because it will look cool” offered Scott Gimple (probably) and because she’s gone like really, reeallly, reeaaaalllly mad and has decided her raison d’être is to teach Morgan“to be strong again” despite the fact she’s met him once and spoken to him on a walkie for a grand total 90 seconds.
 In other words – for no other reason other than the script desires it.

 Creating one-dimensional antagonists and not posing a meaningful thematic question has a knock-on effect throughout your whole season.
-The impressive hurricane scattered everyone in different directions but instead of pairing characters off in the most interesting, conflicting ways Strand and John Dorie were inexplicably stranded on a temporary island (created by aforementioned hurricane) The only way to escape?
+The impressive hurricane scattered everyone in different directions but instead of pairing characters off in the most interesting, conflicting ways, Strand and John Dorie were inexplicably stranded on a temporary island (created by aforementioned hurricane) The only way to escape?
 To build a raft then row passed a crocodile.

-The lesson here is that weak antagonists create bad decision after bad decision in the writers’ room.
+Weak antagonists create bad decision after bad decision in the writers’ room.
 The result?
 With three episodes to go in its fourth season, FTWD finally jumped the crocodile.

 Further evidence the show has lost its way comes when this episode devoted a ten-minute C-Story to Luciana finding an old dying man a beer.
 Okay, this chap, “Polar Bear,” eventually ties into the story arc, but this kind of filler will never engage your audience.

 It was bad enough when Scott Gimple arrived and the show immediately began using the same, completely unnecessary, totally confusing non-linear storytelling approach as The Walking Dead to give the smoke and mirrors appearance of creativity and to try and stay ahead of the redditors but now the unpalatable truth is clear.
 Just like TWD, the FTWD producers don’t know what they’re doing.